About The McKnight Foundation

-Program interests include regional economic and community development, Minnesota’s arts and artists, early literacy, youth development, Midwest climate and energy, Mississippi River water quality, neuroscience research, international crop research, and rural livelihoods.
+Program interests include regional economic and community development, Minnesota’s arts and artists, education equity, youth engagement, Midwest climate and energy, Mississippi River water quality, neuroscience research, international crop research, and rural livelihoods.
 Our primary geographic focus is the state of Minnesota, with significant support also directed to strategies throughout the U.S. and in Africa, Southeast Asia, and Latin America.

 Principles for Minnesota Grantmakers

 McKnight subscribes to the Minnesota Council on Foundation's Principles for Minnesota grantmakers, adopted by the MCF board of directors in 2006.
 Part of MCF's larger Principles for Grantmakers & Practice Options for Philanthropic Organizations.